Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians

 Steps for Performing a Functional Behavior Assessment

 If you want to systematically collect data for a functional analysis, it should be done in a methodical, systematic matter.
 This will help you collect data in an organized manner so you can better analyze your findings and come up with the most appropriate behavior-modification plan.

 - Collect the dog's history along with important details such as the dog's medical history, health and nutrition.

 - Identify exactly which triggers and situations cause the behavior to take place and on what occasions the behavior doesn't take place.
 In what context does the unwanted behavior take place?
-What's the possible motivation? would the behavior take place if such stimuli were not present?
+What are the stimuli that evoke the behavior?
+Would the behavior take place if such stimuli were not present?
 What is the function of the behavior?
 What consequence maintains it?
-Would the consequence take place if the behavior were not present?
+Would the consequence take place if the behavior was not present?

 - What's the role of the dog's temperament and breed?
 Does the dog appear to be genetically predisposed to behave in a certain way?
 Is the breed predisposed to certain behaviors?